itchyny/lightline.vim/README.md

 ![lightline.vim - tutorial](https://raw.githubusercontent.com/wiki/itchyny/lightline.vim/image/tutorial/2.png)

-If the colors of the statusline do not change from the default colors, move the settings of `g:lightline` before setting the colorscheme.
+If the colors of the statusline do not change, move the settings of `g:lightline` before setting the editor colorscheme.

-There are many lightline colorschemes available as shown above in this README.md.
+There are many lightline colorschemes available as screenshots shown above.
 See `:h g:lightline.colorscheme` for the complete list.

 ## Advanced configuration
-The default appearance of lightline.vim is carefully designed that tutorial is enough here for most people.
+The default appearance of lightline.vim is carefully designed that the tutorial is enough here for most people.
 So please read this section if you really want to configure and enjoy the configurability of lightline.vim.

 Sometimes people want to display information of other plugins.
 For example git branch information, syntax check errors and some statuses of plugins.

 The lightline.vim plugin does not provide any plugin integration by default.
-This plugin considers orthogonality to be one of the important ideas, which means that the plugin does no rely on the implementation of other plugins.
+This plugin considers orthogonality to be one of the important ideas, which means that the plugin does not rely on implementation of other plugins.
-Once a plugin starts to integrate with some famous plugins, it should be kept updated to follow the changes of the plugins, it should accept integration requests with new plugins and it will suffer from performance regression due to plugin availability checks.
+Once a plugin starts to integrate with some famous plugins, it should be kept updated to follow the changes of the plugins, and should accept integration requests with new plugins and it will suffer from performance regression due to plugin availability checks.

-Instead, lightline.vim provides a simple API that use can easily integrate with other plugins.
+Instead, lightline.vim provides a simple API that user can easily integrate with other plugins.
-Once you understand how to configure and how it will be displayed in the statusline, you can also know how to integrate this plugin with your own plugin.
+Once you understand how to configure and how it will be displayed in the statusline, you can also tell how to integrate with your favorite plugins.

-Let's start configure the appearance of the statusline.
+Let's start to configure the appearance.
-The lightline.vim statusline is composed by multiple components.
+The statusline is composed by multiple components.
 It shows the current mode, filename, modified status on the left, and file format, encoding, filetype and cursor positions on the right.
+So in order to add something in the statusline, you firstly create a new component and specify the place.

 This is the hello world of lightline.vim component.
 ```vim